Manuel Mujica Lainez

-Manuel Mujica Lainez (11 September 1910 – 21 April 1984) was an Argentine novelist, essayist and art critic.
+Manuel Mujica Lainez (11 September 1910 – 21 April 1984) was an Argentine novelist, essayist, translator and art critic.

 He is mainly known for his cycle of historical novels called "La saga porteña" (The Buenos Aires Saga), consisting of Los ídolos (1953), La casa (1954), Los viajeros (1955) and Invitados en El Paraíso (1957); as well as his cycle of historical fantasy novels consisting of Bomarzo (1962), El unicornio (1965) and El laberinto (1974).
 He is also known for his first two short story collections Aquí vivieron (1949) and Misteriosa Buenos Aires (1950).

 Life

 His parents belonged to old and aristocratic families, being descended from the founder of the city, Juan de Garay, as well as from notable men of letters of 19th century Argentina, such as Florencio Varela and Miguel Cané.
 As was traditional at the time, the family spent protracted periods in Paris and London so that Manuel, known proverbially and famously as "Manucho", could become proficient in French and English.
 He completed his formal education at the Colegio Nacional de San Isidro, later dropping out of law school.

 In spite of their proud ancestry, the Mujica Lainez family was not notably well-off by this time, and he went to work at Buenos Aires' newspaper La Nación as literary and art critic.
 This permitted him to marry in 1936, his bride being a beautiful patrician girl, Ana de Alvear, descended from Carlos María de Alvear.
 They had two sons (Diego and Manuel) and a daughter (Ana).
 1936 was also the year of the 25-year-old's first publication, Glosas castellanas.

 Mujica Lainez was a member of the Argentine Academy of Letters and the Academy of Fine Arts.
 In 1982 he received the French's Legion of Honor.
 He died at his Villa "El Paraíso" (The Paradise) in Cruz Chica, Córdoba Province, in 1984.